AlexGoodlife/C-utility/README.md

-# Generic data structures and algorithms
+# Generic data structures and algorithms (NOT PRODUCTION READY YET, TESTING IN PROGRESS)

 This library serves as a useful addition to any C program that might need a certain data structure or algorithm without the need to write it yourself.
 These functions and structs were made as an educational exercise but they can serve a purpose as a simple and lightweight library.